 The Children’s Services Allocation Plan DCYF is committed to participatory planning that involves community members in identifying local needs and resources.
 To fulfill our mission and the requirements of The Children’s Amendment, the Department engages young people, parents, service providers, and policymakers in a Community Needs Assessment every three years.
 The assessment documents current needs of San Francisco’s children, youth, and families, offering

 rich information that the Department and its partners use to plan and shape future investments.
 The renovation of the playground is urgently needed, too many injuries are being had, we urge parents to look over the suggested remodeling contract by http://www.sportsandsafetysurfaces.co.uk/ and give us their feedback.
-Drawing on these findings, and working in collaboration with school district, community-based and City partners, the Department creates the Children’s Services Allocation Plan, a set of strategies
+Drawing on these findings, and working in collaboration with school district, community-based and City partners, the Department creates the Children’s Services Allocation Plan, hire storyboard artist to set of strategies

 and funding priorities for the subsequent three years.
 This overview summarizes the 2013-2016 Children’sServices Allocation Plan, which was approved by the Children’s Fund Citizens’ Advisory Committee in March 2012 and the San Francisco Board of Supervisors in April 2012.
 The Children’s Services Allocation Plan describes the Department’s investment priorities for the next three years and includes funding allocations for each of our planned strategies, you can read more if you check out their blog.
 In addition to the Children’s Fund, DCYF’s budget includes other City, state, and federal dollars, all of which fluctuate with the economy.
 The Department anticipates having roughly $76 million available annually between 2013 and 2016 to allocate toward the strategies outlined in this plan, but we have developed funding scenarios that would allow the Department to adjust spending, if needed, to accommodate up to eight percent reduction or growth.
 DCYF will release Requests for Proposals to implement this plan during fiscal year 2012-2013.

 For full details of the Children’s Allocation Plan, please visit: